 - Coinsurance.
 That’s a percent you pay for procedures, like surgeries, or hospital stays.
 If your doctor visits you in the hospital, you might pay a copayment for the visit and coinsurance for the hospitalization.

-For example, you might be willing to pay a higher monthly premium for a lower coinsurance percent and/or deductible.
+All of these details make picking health insurance very complicated.
+You’ve got to be an odds-maker on your own health.
+For example, you might be willing to pay a higher monthly premium for a lower coinsurance percentage and/or deductible.
 That would make sense if you have a chronic disease, like diabetes, and know you’ll be in to see the doctor frequently.

-Usually, the lower the deductible, the higher the premium, co-pay or co-insurance.
-As health care costs have grown, more people have opted for higher-deductible plans just to keep their monthly premiums affordable.
+On the other hand, people who are healthy might want the lowest premium possible and a higher deductible.
+They are willing to take the chance of paying more for healthcare because they believe their risk is small.
+The lower the deductible, the higher the premium, copay, or coinsurance.
+As healthcare costs have grown, more people have opted for higher-deductible plans just to keep their monthly premiums affordable.
 Obamacare has not been able to correct this underlying flaw of the health insurance system.

-Why America Relies on Health Insurance to Pay for Medical Care
+Why America Relies on Health Insurance To Pay for Medical Care

-In 1954, the IRS made health insurance premiums non-taxable.
+In 1954, the Internal Revenue Service made health insurance premiums non-taxable.
 That made an additional dollar of health insurance more valuable than a dollar of taxable salary.
-This tax break alone increases the U.S. deficit by $250 billion a year.
-Nevertheless, politicians aren’t likely to get re-elected if they suggest removing this popular tax break.
+The Tax Policy Center estimates that this tax break alone increased the federal deficit by $273 billion in 2019, but politicians aren’t likely to get re-elected if they suggest removing it.

 Alternatives to Health Insurance